mplockhart/66days/README.md

 ## Day 2 (15/03/2022)
 I moved back to my CodeCademy course where I was introduced to SciPy at the start of the Supervised Machine Learning module.
 It showed the manual methods of calculating different distances (Euclidean, Manhattan and Hamming) and how these were compared to using the module.

+## Day 3 (16/03/2022)
+Continueing on my CodeCademy with linear regression.
+It introduced the concepts of gradient descent and manually writing methods to calculate this, before showing the concepts repeated more easily in Scikit-Learn.